Daimler Truck

 Our measures not only focus on the suppliers of materials and parts, but also cover the transport routes to our factories.

-We are driving the transformation of the transport industry towards CO2-neutral drives and are also relying on e-trucks in our own supply chain.
-We have set ourselves the ambitious objective of electrifying 100 % of the delivery traffic to our largest assembly plant in Wörth by the end of 2026.
-A significant part of the direct supply chain can thus become CO2-neutral.
+We are driving the transformation of the transport industry towards CO2e-neutral drives and are also relying on e-trucks in our own supply chain.
+We have set ourselves the ambitious objective of electrifying 100% of the delivery traffic to our largest assembly plant in Wörth by the end of 2026.
+A significant part of the direct supply chain can thus become CO2e-neutral.
 Together with logistics service providers and freight forwarders who supply the Wörth plant on a daily basis, we are working on the gradual integration of electrically powered trucks into our fleets.
 During the course of this process, the construction of our own charging infrastructure is also planned in Wörth, which will be available to both suppliers and the company’s own vehicles.
 Several selected carriers will be part of the pilot phase, which is expected to be implemented this year.

 The first deliveries to the Wörth plant, including those from sister plants, are already expected to be completely electrical by the end of the coming year.
 In the next step, the plan is to extend the procedure to the other plants in our production network.

-Our Progress so far
+Our progress so far

 • We require suppliers to comply with our environmental compliance standards and support them in continuously improving their environmental behavior.